mgrowan/GoodiesBanditBlog/about.md

 ---

 <p class="message">
-    “Years ago, Tufts University invited me to lecture during a symposium on obesity…
+    â€œYears ago, Tufts University invited me to lecture during a symposium on obesityâ€¦

-    Lecturer after lecturer offered solutions for America’s obesity problem, all of which revolved around education.
+    Lecturer after lecturer offered solutions for Americaâ€™s obesity problem, all of which revolved around education.
 Americans would be thinner if only they knew about good nutrition and the benefits of exercise, they told us.
-Slimming down the entire country was possible through an aggressive public awareness campaign…
+Slimming down the entire country was possible through an aggressive public awareness campaignâ€¦

-    When it was my turn to speak, I couldn’t help beginning with an observation.
-“I think it is fascinating that the other speakers today have suggested that education is the answer to our country’s obesity problem,” I said.
-I slowly gestured around the room.
-“If education is the answer, then why hasn’t it helped more of you?”
+    When it was my turn to speak, I couldnâ€™t help beginning with an observation. â€œI think it is fascinating that the other speakers today have suggested that education is the answer to our countryâ€™s obesity problem,â€ I said.
+I slowly gestured around the room. â€œIf education is the answer, then why hasnâ€™t it helped more of you?â€

     There were audible gasps in the auditorium when I said this, quite a few snickers, and five times as many sneers.
-Unsurprisingly, Tufts never invited me to lecture again.’”
+Unsurprisingly, Tufts never invited me to lecture again.â€™â€

-    –Clotaire Rapaille
+    â€“Clotaire Rapaille
     <a href="http://amzn.to/1rerMJt" target="_blank">The Culture Code</a>
 </p>